-In generally, almost all areas have recorded temperature higher than the mean long term in February.
-At the lowlands areas, the average monthly temperatures range from 23.2 ° C at Meteorological Station Ranau and 28.6 ° C at Meteorological Station Subang with the largest deviation is 1.7 ° C, at Meteorological Station Petaling Jaya.
+In generally, almost all areas have recorded the temperature higher than long term temperature for May.
+Average monthly temperatures for the lowlands areas are ranged from of 24.8°C as recorded at Meteorological Station Ranau and 30.1°C as recorded at the Meteorological Station Petaling Jaya.
+Meanwhile, the largest deviation is 2.4°C as recorded at Meteorological Station Subang.

-The mean minimum temperature for the lowland areas ranged from 19.1 ° C at Meteorological Station Ranau to 25.4 ° C at Meteorological Station Petaling Jaya.
-The lowest temperature recorded for the month is Meteorological Station Ranau with readings of 13.6 ° C.
+The average of minimum temperature for the lowland areas ranged from 20.6°C recorded at Meteorological Station Ranau to 26.8°C recorded at Meteorological Station Petaling Jaya and Bayan Lepas.
+The lowest temperature recorded for the last month is 18.7°C recorded at Meteorological Station Ranau.

-The single station for the highlands areas is Meteorological Station Cameron Highlands, where recorded a temperature ranged from 11.7 ° C to 24.8 ° C with an average temperature of 17.9 ° C.
+The single station for the highlands areas is Meteorological Station Cameron Highlands recorded the temperature from 15.0°C to 25.4°C and the mean temperature is 19.4°C.

-About 24 stations has recorded solar radiation data in February 2014 and the value of solar radiation for this month is higher than average.
-The average range solar radiation at lowland areas are from 15.29 - ² MJm at Meteorological Station Bayan Lepas and 24.63 MJm - ² at Meteorological Station KLIA Sepang.
-Average solar radiation in the highland areas is 20.66 MJm - ² at Meteorological Station Cameron Highlands.
-The solar radiation is affected by cloud cover, when there are less cloud coverage, its more solar radiation direct to earth, beside that if more cloud cover over the sky, the solar radiation becomes less.
-The largest positive deviation from normal is +5.98 MJm - ² at Meteorological Station Subang and the largest negative deviation from normal is -4.98 MJm - ² at Meteorological Station Bayan Lepas.
+About 25 meteorological stations has recorded the solar radiation readings in June 2014 and the readings is higher than average.
+The average of solar radiation for the lowland areas is ranged from 12.94 MJm-² as recorded at Meteorological Station Bayan Lepas to 29.31 MJm-² as recorded at Meteorological Station Tawau.
+The average of solar radiation for the highland areas is 17.00 MJm-² which is recorded at Meteorological Station Cameron Highlands.
+The solar radiation is affected by cloud cover, where the less of the cloud coverage given the high readings otherwise the coverage of cloud is more the readings of solar radiation is low.
+The largest positive deviation is + 4.97 MJm-² at Meteorological Station KLIA Sepang and the largest negative deviation is – 4.33 MJm-² at Meteorological Station Bayan Lepas.

-Average daily evaporation rates for low-lying areas are varied from 3.3 mm/day at Meteorological Station Kuching and Sibu, and 7.4 mm/day at Meteorological Station Melaka.
-Main factors that affect the rate of evaporation are the dry air conditions and surface temperature.
-When surface temperatures high and dry air condition, evaporation rates value high.
-But if a day cloudy, the value of rate is low.
-The largest positive deviation recorded at Meteorological Station KLIA Sepang is +2.3 mm/day.
-The average rate of evaporation for highland area, Meteorological Station Cameron Highlands recorded a reading of 3.3 mm/day and deviation from normal +1.1 mm / day.
+The average of evaporation rates for lowland areas is varied from 3.2 mm/day recorded at Meteorological Station Kluang to 5.5 mm/day recorded at the Meteorological Station Kuala Terengganu.
+The main factors that affect the rate of evaporation are the dry air and the surface temperature.
+When the surface temperatures is high and air conditions is dry will given the high readings of evaporation rates.
+The biggest positive deviation recorded at Meteorological Station Sitiawan is +1.4 mm/day.
+Meanwhile, the average daily evaporation rate recorded at the Meteorological Station Cameron Highlands is 2.4 mm/day, and the deviation is 0.4 mm/day.

 FIGURE 1 : Rainfall Map for Malaysia